garystafford/datahub-on-aws-demo/README.md

-# DataHub on AWS Demonstration Resources
+# DataHub on AWS Demonstration

-Details to come...
+Source files for the upcoming DataHub on AWS video and blog post.

 ---
 The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web Services (AWS).
 All third-party libraries, modules, plugins, and SDKs are the property of their respective owners.